judemont/typing-test-bot/README.md

     {
         "css-selector": "The css selector of the input.
 Example: '.acoolclass'" },
-    "word-to-write": //The word that the bot should write {
+    "to-write": //The word that the bot should write
+    {
         "css-selector": "The css selector of the element.
 Example: '.acoolclass'" },